wavebeem/wavebeem.com/src/blog/2024/10-years-of-themes/index.md

 ---
-title: |
-  10 years of themes
+title: "10 years of themes"
-description: |
+description:
-  An image gallery and reflection of 10 years of themes I've made for wavebeem.com
+  "An image gallery and reflection of 10 years of themes I've made for wavebeem.com"
 tags:
   - "web"
   - "design"